China–Ethiopia relations: History

-Despite this early commercial contact, neither side showed much interest in diplomatic activity with one another until the twentieth century.
-China was one of only five governments which refused to recognize Italy's conquest of Ethiopia.
-Relations were poor during the Haile Selassie era, when Ethiopia was allied with the western powers in the Cold War.
-Chinese support for the Eritrean People's Liberation Front contributed to tension between the countries from 1967.
-However, the two countries established diplomatic relations on 1 December 1970 when China agreed to recognize Eritrea as Ethiopian, in exchange for Haile Selassie's recognition of Taiwan as Chinese.
-In 1971 Ethiopia supported China's bid for a permanent seat in the United Nations and it voted in favour to admit Beijing and replace Taipei.
+Establishment of diplomatic relations

+The two countries established diplomatic relations on 24 November 1970 when the People's Republic of China under Chairman of the Chinese Communist Party Mao Zedong agreed to recognize Eritrea as Ethiopian, in exchange for Haile Selassie's recognition of Taiwan (controlled by the Republic of China) as Chinese, although Ethiopia was among the signatories of the Treaty of San Francisco in 1951.

+In 1971, Ethiopia voted in favour to change the representation of a China by admitting the Beijing government expelling the unlawful representatives based in Taipei.
 Relations improved for a short period after the Ethiopian revolution of 1974, but became strained as the Ethiopian military junta developed increasingly close ties with the Soviet Union.
 After the Ethiopian People's Revolutionary Democratic Front took power in 1991, relations have steadily improved, with increasing diplomatic contacts and growing trade and Chinese investment in the Ethiopian economy.

+As a part of China's diplomacy, the Chinese Communist Party (CCP) conducted significant party-to-party relations with the Ethiopian People's Revolutionary Democratic Front (EPRDF).
+The EPRDF's disintegration in 2019 disrupted China's knowledge and understanding of the domestic situation in Ethiopia.
+Although the CCP has also conducted party-to-party relations with the Prosperity Party, as of 2023 it has yet to reach the same level of relations it had with the EPRDF and the Tigray People's Liberation Front.

-Official contacts and treaties
+Official contacts, agreements, and treaties

 Chinese premier Zhou Enlai visited Ethiopia in January 1964.
-The Ethiopian emperor Haile Selassie visited Beijing in October 1971, where he was received by Mao Zedong.
+The Ethiopian emperor Haile Selassie visited Beijing in October 1971, where he was received by CCP Chairman Mao Zedong.
 Qian Qichen, China's vice-premier and minister of foreign affairs, visited Ethiopia in July 1989, January 1991 and January 1994.
-Chinese president Jiang Zemin visited in May 1996.
+CCP General Secretary Jiang Zemin visited in May 1996.

-In June 2001 the Ethiopian deputy foreign minister visited Beijing, where he expressed support for the "One China" policy in the dispute with Taiwan.
-In December 2003, Chinese premier Wen Jiabao visited Ethiopia to attend the opening of the China-Africa Cooperation Forum.
+In June 2001, the Ethiopian deputy foreign minister visited Beijing, where he expressed support for the "One China" policy in the dispute with Taiwan.
+In December 2003, Chinese premier Wen Jiabao visited Ethiopia to attend the opening of the Forum on China–Africa Cooperation.
 In December 2004, the heads of the Ethiopian and Chinese legislatures met in Beijing and in a joint statement said that the two counties wish to expand all aspects of cooperation.
 In May 2007, China's Assistant Minister of Commerce Wang Chao visited Addis Ababa and signed a debt relief agreement worth US$18.5 million.
 In February 2008, the Chinese minister of construction met his counterpart in Addis Ababa, and reemphasized the commitment of the two governments to cooperation.
 The Ethiopian minister welcomed the involvement of Chinese construction companies in improving Ethiopian infrastructure.
-In November 2008 the chairman of the standing committee of China's National People's Congress visited Ethiopia where he met senior Ethiopian officials and political leaders including President Girma Wolde-Giorgis and discussed ways to strengthen economic cooperation.
+In November 2008, Wu Bangguo, the chairman of the Standing Committee of the National People's Congress visited Ethiopia where he met senior Ethiopian officials and political leaders including President Girma Wolde-Giorgis and discussed ways to strengthen economic cooperation.